-- 32. The powers resulting from the renewed Epidemic Notice are broad-ranging.
+- 29. The powers resulting from the renewed Epidemic Notice are broad-ranging.
 They include the power to search (e.g. by way of testing) and detain persons (e.g. by way of orders directing an individual to isolate or quarantine in a manged facility).
-These are some of the most intrusive and significant powers a State can exercise over its people. - 33.
+These are some of the most intrusive and significant powers a State can exercise over its people. - 30.
 Exercising these powers limits the rights and freedoms in the New Zealand Bill of Rights Act 1990.
 They may only be limited by the Executive Government where this is demonstrably justified in a free and democratic society.
-Exercise of the powers in any individual case must be necessary, reasonable and proportionate to the risk COVID-19 presents to the New Zealand community. - The power to make Immediate Modification Orders, which have the effect of modifying requirements set out in primary legislation, is also extraordinary and constitutionally unique.
+Exercise of the powers in any individual case must be necessary, reasonable and proportionate to the risk COVID-19 presents to the New Zealand community.